lderames/General-Hospital-Performance-Dashboard/README.md

 ### **Hospital Patient Report Dashboard**

-1. **Patient Demographics Breakdown (Bar Chart)**
+1. **Patient Demographics Breakdown (Bar Charts)**
-   - Presents a detailed distribution of patients by age, gender, and race, allowing for demographic trend analysis and targeted healthcare strategies.
+   - Presents a detailed distribution of patients by age group and race, allowing for demographic trend analysis and targeted healthcare strategies.

-2. **Survival and Mortality Rate Analysis (Pie Chart)**
+2. **Survival and Mortality Rate Analysis (Pie Charts)**
-   - This visualization highlights the proportion of survivors versus fatalities, offering a quick, clear comparison.
-It helps identify risk factors, and insights to guide healthcare decisions.
+   - This visualization provides a clear, immediate comparison of survivor and fatality proportions, helping to assess and enhance care effectiveness.

 3. **Patient Survival Distribution by Race & Age (Heat Map)**
    - Provides a comprehensive visualization of mortality rates across different racial and age demographics within the hospital’s patient base.
 This analysis helps identify the highest-risk groups, enabling targeted care